 In addition to helping you find your ideal candidates, we've curated EDUCAUSE tools and resources to help you learn new management and leadership strategies and build future leaders.

-- Connect with other managers to discuss issues related to IT staff management
+- Join the Professional Development/Staff Management Community Group to connect with other managers and discuss issues related to IT staff management

-- Advance your career by mentoring and earning digital badges
+- Advance your career by becoming a mentor or by earning digital badges

 Please note: Some resources require a member login.